ianisms/azure-docs/articles/security/fundamentals/customer-lockbox-overview.md

 ## Auditing logs

-Customer Lockbox logs are stored in activity logs.
+Customer Lockbox logs are stored in activity logs for subscription-scoped requests and in the [Entra Audit Log](https://learn.microsoft.com/en-us/entra/identity/monitoring-health/concept-audit-logs) for tenant-scoped requests.

+### Subscription-Scoped Requests - Activity Log
 In the Azure portal, select **Activity Logs** to view auditing information related to Customer Lockbox requests.
 You can filter for specific actions, such as:
 - **Deny Lockbox Request**
 - **Create Lockbox Request**
 - **Approve Lockbox Request**